+Excelsior Springs Memorial Airport

-Statewide General Aviation Airport Economic Impacts TOTAL JOBS 7.449
+Statewide General Aviation Airport Economic Impacts

+TOTAL JOBS 7,449

+TOTAL PAYROLL \$300,068,000

-TOTAL PAYROLL TOTAL OUTPUT \$300,068,000 \$857,093,000 BENEFITS OF THE AIRPORT Missouri has a diverse system of airports that serve general aviation and commercial airline needs.
+TOTAL OUTPUT \$857,093,000

+Missouri has a diverse system of airports that serve general aviation and commercial airline needs.
 Of the 108 airports in the system analyzed for this study, 99 are publicly-owned, public use general aviation airports.
 In 2012, these 99 airports accommodated over one million aircraft operations and were home to nearly 2,500 aircraft.
 Missouri's general aviation airports range from turf landing strips to concrete paved runways.
 More than two-thirds of the general aviation airports in the state offer airport users fuel service, with more than one-third of the airports specifically offering Jet A fueling services.
 All of the general aviation airports serve a wide variety of aircraft, including locally based and transient traffic visiting communities for business or pleasure.
-Mississippi County Airport is a general aviation airport located approximately 20 miles from Sikeston within the City of Charleston.
-The airport is owned and operated by Mississippi County.
-With its 3,196foot long asphalt paved runway, Runway 18/36, the airport supports the operations of smaller general aviation aircraft.
-The airport offers tie-down rentals for both long and short-term users of the airport.
+Excelsior Springs Memorial Airport is a general aviation airport located in Excelsior Springs, just north of the Excelsior Springs Golf Course in northwest Missouri.
+The airport is also approximately 20 minutes from Kansas City, Missouri.
+The City of Excelsior Springs owns and operates the airport.
+With its 2,000-foot long runway, the airport supports the operations of smaller general aviation aircraft.
+The airport also serves as a gateway to visitors of the Excelsior Springs Golf Course and 125 year old historic Elms Resort and Spa offering a unique spa services, luxury amenities, and three eateries.
+The town also brings in visitors to the local wineries and bed and breakfasts.
+The airport also serves as a staging area to community events, hosting the annual BBQ Fly-In on the River in conjunction with the Northwest Missouri Chapter Antique Airplane Association.
+The fly-in offers flight demonstrations, breakfast and lunch, static aircraft displays, educational booths, games for youth, and an Experimental Aircraft Association (EAA) Young Eagles event which offers introductory flights to youth of all ages.
+The airport is an ideal grass-roots aviation destination offering unique oneof-a kind events and several other fly-ins throughout the year.
+The airport also hosts the Northwest Missouri Antique Airplane Association meetings throughout the year.
 There are numerous similar general aviation airports throughout Missouri.
 These airports support a variety of activities including flight training, agricultural spraying, recreational flying, and businesses that utilize small general aviation aircraft to conduct their operations.
 Residents, businesses, and visitors also utilize these smaller general aviation airports to enhance their quality of life.
 These airports are important transportation and economic resources throughout Missouri that provide both quantitative and qualitative benefits to the state.
 Totals are representative of statewide general aviation airport economic impacts.